 - Preheat oven to 350 and line a baking sheet with parchment paper.

 - In a large mixing bowl, combine all ingredients except the cranberries.
 Stir until well combined.

 - Using a cookie scoop, scoop about 1/4 cup cookie mix onto baking sheet and form into a cookie shape making them about 1" thick.
 If you don't have a spring-action cookie/ice cream scoop, a large spoon will work just fine.

 - Repeat above step until all cookie mix has been used (should make 12 cookies).

-- Bake for 22-24 minutes, or until edges beginning to lightly brown.
+- Bake for 22-24 minutes, or until edges begin to lightly brown.